Copy and paste the survey questions below into your word processor, type your

-SB 5274 require: 1.
-The listing of non-provided services both orally and
+SB 5274 required of CPC's: (1) The listing of non-provided services both orally and

 in writing.
-This sets a dangerous precedent allowing any organization
+This would have set a dangerous precedent allowing any organization

 with political clout to saddle its competitors with burdensome requirements

 of saying or listing what they do not do.
-In January of this year,
+In January of 2011,

 a federal judge ruled